-2 Previous Work
+2. Previous Work

 Histograms are the most widely used form to store succinct statistical information of the data distribution in a database.
+In addition they can give quality guarantees on the approximations produced.
 Many different histograms have been proposed in the literature and some of them have been deployed in commercial DBMSs.
 However, almost all previous histograms have one thing in common, that is, they use buckets to partition the data, although in different ways.

-The most popular histogram in today's DBMSs is equi-depth histogram [PSC84].
+The most popular histogram in today's DBMSs is the equi-depth histogram [PSC84, MRL98].
 It partitions the interval between the minimum and maximum attribute value of an attribute into consecutive subintervals so that the total frequency of the attribute values for each subinterval is the same.
-Poosala et al. [PIHS96, Poo97] propose a taxonomy of partition-based histograms; new histograms types can be derived by combining effective aspects of different histogram methods.
-Among the histograms discussed in [PIHS96, Poo97], the MaxDiff(V, A) histogram gives the best overall performance in terms of an accuracy/time trade-off.
+Poosala et al. [PIHS96, Poo97] give a taxonomy of partition-based histogram methods; new histograms types can be derived by combining effective aspects of different histogram methods.
+Among the histograms discussed in [PIHS96, Poo97], the MaxDiff(V, A) histogram gives the best overall performance in terms of an accuracy/time tradeoff.

 When a query involves multiple attributes, its selectivity depends upon the joint distribution of all involved attributes.
-To simplify things, almost all commercial DBMSs make the attribute value independent assumption.
+To simplify things, almost all commercial DBMSs make the attribute value independence assumption.
 This approach, although efficient computationally, is very inaccurate and often leads the query optimizer to generate poor query execution plans.
 To solve the multidimensional selectivity estimation problem in a better way, Muralikrishna and DeWitt [MD88] propose a spatial index partitioning technique for constructing multidimensional equi-depth histograms.
 Poosala and Ioannidis [PI97] give two effective alternatives.